Why Are Diesel Engines More Reliable Than Gasoline Engines?

 Diesel engines are also great are self-cooling, which puts them at a significantly-decreased chance of overheating.
 Multiple sensors and thermostats are used, which means when one fails, there are others to keep the engine from overheating.
 Multiple piston-cooling nozzles also ensure that a constant stream of coolant is flowing freely through the engine.

 In order to use its fuel to power itself, a diesel engine uses compression ignition.
 This occurs when diesel fuel and air are compressed enough to create heat, which causes spontaneous combustion.
-According to Digital Trends, this spontaneous combustion is far more advantageous for a long-lasting engine.
+According to Digital Trends, this spontaneous combustion is far more advantageous for a reliable diesel engine.

-So what makes a diesel engine so different, and longer-lasting, than engines that run on gasoline?
+So what makes a diesel engine so reliable compared to engines that run on gasoline?
 For starters, diesel and gasoline engines have significant design differences.

 Diesel engines have much larger crankshafts, camshafts, and cylinders, as well as larger bearing sizes.
 This means that there is more room within the engine for more oil to move freely.
 The larger oil and coolant capacity of a diesel engine means there is better lubrication and less wear.
 In fact, the average gasoline engine will use around one gallon of oil, whereas a large diesel engine can use 15 gallons.